nasa/pretrained-microscopy-models/README.md

 Note: Annotated images appear black because the annotation pixel values are 0 (background), 1 (oxide), and 2 (crack) out of 255 possible values.

 ## Available pretrained encoders
+The pre-trained encoders listed here are lisenced under the MIT lisense (see LICENSE.txt).
 ### MicroNet v1.1
 This model was retrained.
 The code will default to the latest version.